dnlqvu/hcm-AI-challenge-2024-main/CLI_WORKFLOW.md

 - If KIS results are empty, ensure the model pickle exists (`aic-24-BE/models/clip_vit_b32_nitzche.pkl`) and that media‑info was copied.
 - If TRAKE results are empty, ensure Sonic is running (`docker compose ps` in `aic-24-BE`) and that you ingested transcripts/headings.
 - The backend uses OpenCLIP ViT‑B/32 text encoder to match the provided example features.
 If you switch feature backbones, update `aic-24-BE/nitzche_clip.py` and rebuild the model.
+- If the exporter says connection refused, start the server with `serve --run --daemon --no-reload`, check `serve-status`, and tail `aic-24-BE/uvicorn.log`.
+You can add `--wait-api 30` to the export command.